dougproctor/dougproctor.github.io/_pages/faq.md

 <h3>What is Tiny Talk?</h3>

-> Tiny Talk is a mobile app that aims to bring back the social serendipity of everyday life in the post-COVID world.
-From time to time, Tiny Talk will invite you to join a seven-minute, randomly coordinated video chat with one of your contacts that you've approved.
+> Tiny Talk is a mobile app that aims to bring back social serendipity through randomly-coordinated 7-minute 1:1 video chats amongst friends.
+Tiny Talk enables users to stay connected via meaningful, low-commitment interactions with people they are close with.

 <h3>How does it work?</h3>